Estimating Higher-Order Mixed Memberships via the $\ell_{2,\infty}$ Tensor Perturbation Bound: Introduction

 The factorization in \eqref{mmsbm} can be related to the so-called \emph{Tucker decomposition} of the tensor $\mathcal{T}$.
 A tensor $\mathcal{T}$ is said to be of Tucker rank $(r_1,r_2,r_3)$ if it can be written via

 where $\mathcal{C} \in \mathbb{R}^{r_1 \times r_2 \times r_3}$ is a \emph{core tensor} and $\U_k \in \mathbb{R}^{p_k \times r_k}$ are orthonormal \emph{loading matrices} (see \cref{sec:notation} for details).
 In this paper, we consider estimating $\mathbf{\Pi}_k$ (i.e., the community memberships) by considering the explicit relationship between the decomposition \eqref{mmsbm} and the loading matrices $\U_k$ in its Tucker decomposition.
-Our main contributions are as follows: \begin{itemize} \item We provide conditions for the identifiability of the model \eqref{mmsbm} (\cref{prop:identifiability}) and we relate the decomposition in \eqref{mmsbm} to the Tucker decomposition of the underlying tensor (\cref{prop:relationship} and \cref{lem:relationship}). \item We propose an algorithm to estimate the membership matrices $\mathbf{\Pi}_k$ obtained by combining the \emph{higher-order orthogonal iteration} (HOOI) algorithm with the corner-finding algorithm of \citet{gillis_fast_2014}, and we demonstrate a high-probability \emph{per-node} error bound for estimation of the membership matrices $\mathbf{\Pi}_k$ in the presence of heteroskedastic, subgaussian noise (\cref{thm:estimation}). \item To prove our main results, we develop a new $\ell_{2,\infty}$ perturbation bound for the HOOI algorithm in the presence of heteroskedastic, subgaussian noise (\cref{thm:twoinfty}) that may be of independent interest. \item We conduct numerical simulations and apply our algorithm to three different datasets: \begin{itemize} \item In the first dataset consisting of global flights by airline, we find a ``separation phenomenon'' between American airports and airlines and Chinese airports and airlines. \item In the next dataset consisting of flights between US airports over time, we obtain evidence of a ``seasonality effect'' that vanishes at the onset of the COVID-19 pandemic. \item In the final dataset consisting of global trading for different food items, we find that global food trading can be grouped by region, with European countries grouped more closely together than other regions. \end{itemize} \end{itemize} Our main technical result, \cref{thm:twoinfty}, relies only on spectral properties of the underlying tensor and holds for nearly-optimal signal-to-noise ratio conditions such that a polynomial-time estimator exists.
-Our proof is based on a careful leave-one-out construction that requires additional ``tensorial'' considerations.
-See \cref{sec:proofoverview} for further details on our proof techniques.
+Our main contributions are as follows: \begin{itemize} \item We provide conditions for the identifiability of the model \eqref{mmsbm} (\cref{prop:identifiability}) and we relate the decomposition in \eqref{mmsbm} to the Tucker decomposition of the underlying tensor (\cref{prop:relationship} and \cref{lem:relationship}). \item We propose an algorithm to estimate the membership matrices $\mathbf{\Pi}_k$ obtained by combining the \emph{higher-order orthogonal iteration} (HOOI) algorithm with the corner-finding algorithm of \citet{gillis_fast_2014}, and we demonstrate a high-probability \emph{per-node} error bound for estimation of the membership matrices $\mathbf{\Pi}_k$ in the presence of heteroskedastic, subgaussian noise (\cref{thm:estimation}). \item To prove our main results, we develop a new $\ell_{2,\infty}$ perturbation bound for the HOOI algorithm in the presence of heteroskedastic, subgaussian noise (\cref{thm:twoinfty}) that may be of independent interest.
+Our proof uses a novel leave-one-out construction that carefully preserves independence and spectral information at each iteration. \item We apply our algorithm to global trading data, and we find that global food trading can be grouped by region, with European countries grouped more closely together than other regions.
+We also conduct simulations and analyze two additional datasets in the supplementary materials. \end{itemize} Our main technical result, \cref{thm:twoinfty}, relies only on spectral properties of the underlying tensor and holds for nearly optimal signal-to-noise ratio conditions such that a polynomial-time estimator exists.
 For ease of presentation, this paper focuses on the order-three setting.
 Our results and methodology naturally extend to the higher-order setting, and we give an informal statement of the extension to higher-order in \cref{sec:discussion}.